 The photo in this post depicts minimalism, but it hasn’t been curated to obscure reality.
 It is how the closet I organized truly looks.
 There really is that much space between clothes, and it’s because this person chooses to own very little.
 It reflects the simple lifestyle of a client I recently worked with for the second time.
 She’s called on me twice for help when moving homes.
 She’s done all the decluttering herself.

 How can someone live so simply?
-It’s a conscious decision backed by action primarily in the form of inaction.
 Here are a few excellent ways to start:

-- Restrain yourself – you don’t need to buy a ton of organizing supplies to get organized.
+- Restrain yourself – we don’t need to buy a ton of organizing supplies to get organized.
 Most people I work with need very few or nothing at all.

-- Say “so long!” to magazines – they are primarily ads for things to buy and these ads work on the subconscious more than you realize
+- Say “so long!” to magazines – they are primarily ads for things to buy and these ads work on the subconscious more than we realize.

 - Go offline – cut down on personal time spent on social media and the web (including Amazon).
 Facebook and Instagram exist today only because corporations are making big money through this new form of marketing.
 And “free shipping” is a drug to start weening yourself off.
 Take a few months hiatus a couple times a year.
 You won’t miss anything important, trust me.

 Take action TODAY: